KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/setup/README.md

 > Navigate to [**GitHub**](https://github.com) to create a personal account or log in.
 Feel free to ask your mentor for help!
 When complete and logged in to GitHub, return here to continue the instructions.

-# Create Intro to HTML Codespace :id=create-codespace
+# Create JavaScript Codespace :id=create-codespace

 We will use GitHub Codespaces for our workshop.
 GitHub Codespaces is a cloud development environment which means you have an access to your code even if you are not on your own laptop.